How to Check If a Property Price Is Fair – Simple Guide for Home Buyers

 Local Knowledge

-- Agents know the area well and can tell you if the price is fair.
+Agents who know the area can tell you if the price is fair and which locations have more growth potential.

 Use Online Tools